Perennial Vintners

 We're using an unusual square bottle (see right).
 Click for a closeup of the complete label [47Kb].

-Our label is a commissioned artwork.
+This label features a commissioned artwork.
 Please visit our page with more information about Dianne Gardner of Port Orchard who painted this Sumi-styled strawberry.

 Bainbridge Island has a long history of farming, many of whom were Japanese/American, and many of them specialized in strawberries.
 Unfortunately many of these farms have been lost, however, Bainbridge has made significant progress toward preserving not only the history, but the actual farms as well.
 We'd love to have you take a few minutes to read the following essays.